Promoting Public Access to High-Quality Information and Analysis

 The DataHaven Community Wellbeing Survey

 One of our core programs is the DataHaven Community Wellbeing Survey.
 The program conducted in-depth interviews with nearly 17,000 Connecticut and New York residents in 2015, making it one of the largest well-being surveys in the United States.
-The program focuses on topics that are most meaningful to our communities, including physical and mental health, economic opportunity, housing, transportation, and civic engagement.
+The program is being repeated in 2018.
+It focuses on topics that are most meaningful to our communities, including physical and mental health, economic opportunity, housing, transportation, and civic engagement.
 Most of these results can be compared across diverse regions, neighborhoods, and small population groups as well as to national benchmarks.

 Survey results can be accessed publicly on our website or upon request.
 Detailed analyses of survey data can be time-intensive, and in some cases may require a fee-for-service contract, partnership, and/or data sharing agreement.